redhat-cip/infra-virt/README.md

 # Virtualization

-The virtualization directory contains the tools which aims to standardize the way we test an architecture in a virtual environment.
+Infra-Virt aims to standardize the way we test an architecture in a virtual environment.

 ## Prerequisites